Overview

 What Makes Ban Gioc Waterfall Special

-Bản Giốc sits on the Quây Sơn River at the Vietnam-China border, 90km north of Cao Bằng city, and is the largest waterfall in Southeast Asia by width.
+Bản Giốc sits on the Quây Sơn River at the Vietnam-China border, 90km north of Cao Bằng city, and is the largest waterfall on any national border in Southeast Asia.
 The falls spread across 300 metres in three distinct tiers, dropping 30 metres into a wide turquoise pool before the river continues south into Vietnam.
-The border runs down the middle of the water - the right section belongs to Vietnam, the left to China - which makes Bản Giốc one of the few places in the world where you can watch a waterfall and see another country simultaneously.
-In September and October, after the monsoon, the Quây Sơn swells and the falls merge into a single roaring curtain of white water.
-In dry season, the tiers separate and the individual cascades become more defined.
-Either way, the scale - framed by karst mountains on both sides and rice terraces on the Vietnamese bank - is unlike anything else in northern Vietnam.
+The border runs down the middle of the water - the right section belongs to Vietnam, the left to China - which means you can watch the falls and see another country at the same time.
+In September and October, after the monsoon, the Quây Sơn swells and the tiers merge into a single roaring wall of white water.
+The surrounding rice terraces turn gold at the same time, which is why those two months are consistently the best for the full picture.
+In dry season, the individual cascades separate and the volume drops - though the dam upstream releases water around midday and the falls temporarily recover.
+The karst mountains on both sides and the working farmland on the Vietnamese bank give Bản Giốc a context that most waterfall destinations don't have.

 Gallery